bochendong/VGG11-on-MNIST-dataset/README.md

+# VGG11 on MNIST
 Name: Bochen Dong

 ID: 20636860

 Email : dongbochen1218@icloud.com

-For A3Q4, the version used is: absl-py                   0.8.1                    py37_0
+## For A3Q4, the version used is:
+absl-py                   0.8.1                    py37_0
 astor                     0.8.0                    py37_0
 astroid                   2.3.2                    py37_0